icambron/twix.js/README.markdown

 **Attention Moment 2.10.x users**: You need to upgrade to the latest Twix!
 You also should make sure not to be on Moment 2.10.0 (i.e. upgrade to the latest point release) because it has some compatibility issues with Twix.

-**Breaking change in 0.6.0** Twix ranges will ignore changes to their endpoints; once you create the range, it's frozen in place.
-Construct new ranges to grow/shrink.
+**Breaking change in 0.7.0**: Twix French internationalization (for French) is no longer supported.
+It doesn't seem to have had a lot of use, and it's pain to maintain.

 ## Building